sungenchuang7/PennCloud/backend/storage_node_3/tablets/README.md

-To reset the disk state, remove each "tablet_" .txt file from this directory.
+To reset the disk state, remove each binary file from this directory.